Golden Triangle Special Economic Zone: Transportation

-The zone can also be easily accessed from Thailand by boat from the pier at the Chiang Saen, Thailand-Laos Border Crossing Immigration Checkpoint at Ban Sop Ruak.
-Frequent passenger ferry boats operated by the Kings Romans Group run across the Mekong River between the checkpoint and the Sam Liam Kham Checkpoint in the zone.
-The boats operate between 6.00am and 8.00pm Thailand Standard Time and cost Thai baht 100 per trip, with the journey taking about 10 minutes.
+The zone can also be easily accessed from Thailand by boat from the Thailand-Laos border crossing pier at Ban Sop Ruak, Chiang Saen.
+Frequent passenger ferry boats operated by the Kings Romans Group run across the Mekong River between the Ban Sop Ruak checkpoint and the Sam Liam Kham checkpoint in the zone.
+The boats operate between 6am and 8pm Thailand Standard Time and cost 100 Thai baht per trip, with the journey taking 10 minutes.

 In 2024, the Bokeo Provincial Government and Golden Triangle Special Economic Zone management, represented by Zhao Wei, officially opened the newly-built Bokeo International Airport after three years of construction.
 Chiang Rai Airport in Chiang Rai, Thailand, which lies 60 km from Sop Ruak across the border in Thailand, is another key transport hub for people traveling to and from the zone.
 The airport has direct flight connections with Chinese cities.